motacola/PandocPro/README.md

     "pandocpro": {
       "command": "npx",
       "args": ["pandocpro", "mcp"],
-      "cwd": "/PATH/TO/PandocPro"
+      "cwd": "/path/to/PandocPro"
     }
   }
 }
 ```

-Then you can ask:
+Then you can ask your LLM:

-> “Convert report.docx to markdown, improve the introduction, and export to Word.”
+“Convert report.docx to markdown, improve the introduction, and export to Word.”

 ---

-## 🧭 Example Workflow

-1. Drag a `.docx` into PandocPro
-2. The app converts it to Markdown
-3. Select the intro → “Improve tone + clarity”
-4. Make a few AI-assisted edits
-5. Run Watch Mode while refining sections
-6. Export back to Word for delivery

-A clean, repeatable document editing pipeline — with full privacy.
+## ❤️ Why Users Love PandocPro
+- Saves time on long-form editing
+- Makes AI editing reliable and controlled
+- Keeps documents private and local
+- Eliminates formatting issues
+- Enables professional workflows for serious documents
+- Combines editing, AI, and export in one tool

 ---

-## ❤️ Why People Love PandocPro

-*   It saves hours per document
-*   It makes AI feel reliable
-*   It protects private content
-*   It eliminates token headaches
-*   It keeps formatting pristine
-*   It fits into real professional workflows
+## 📣 Contributing & Feedback

+Pull requests and contributions welcome!
+Create templates, presets, or automation scripts — drop them into `/templates` or `/scripts`, and submit a PR.

 ---

-## 📣 Contributing

-Pull requests welcome!
-If you build templates, presets, or integrations, submit them in `/plugins` or `/presets`.

----

-## 📝 License
+## 📄 License

 MIT